Catherine Dior: Miss Dior

 After the war, Dior became a "representative in cut flowers" (mandataire en fleurs coupées).
 During 12 years, she worked with des Charbonneries at the Halles market in Paris, trading flowers from the south of France and the French colonies.
 She then moved to Callian, Provence, buying there a rose farm for the production of fragrance, which she continued to exploit until her death.
 Christian Dior's testament will, dated 30 August 1957, bequeathed his possessions to be equally shared between his sister Catherine and Raymonde Zehnacker, his right-hand woman.
 He died from a heart attack on 23 October the same year, aged 52.

 The fragrance Miss Dior, presented on 12 February 1947 during the first fashion show of the company, might have been named after her.
 Although the relation is not confirmed by Dior's official website, the story is often mentioned by journalists.
-According to the legend, Catherine Dior suddenly entered the room while her brother Christian was brainstorming names for the fragrance with his muse Mitzah Bricard; "Ah, here's Miss Dior!", Bricard said, and Christian allegedly replied "Miss Dior: now there's a name for my perfume!"
+According to the legend, Catherine Dior suddenly entered the room while her brother Christian was brainstorming names for the fragrance with his muse Mitzah Bricard; "Ah, here's Miss Dior!", Bricard said, and Christian allegedly replied, "Miss Dior: now there's a name for my perfume!"

 Later life

 In October 1963, she publicly distanced herself from her niece Françoise Dior after her wedding with British Neo-Nazi leader Colin Jordan.
 Dior issued a press release denouncing the "publicity given by the press and television to [her] niece Françoise Dior's nonsensical statements.
 The fame of [her] brother Christian Dior must not be used to highlight the scandal and risk tarnishing a name carried with honour and patriotism by members of my family."

 She kept on preserving the legacy of her brother until her death.
-In 1999 Dior inaugurated the opening of the Christian-Dior Museum in Granville As well as donating a dress that belonged to her mother, Madeleine Dior, she became the museum's honorary president.
+In 1999, Dior inaugurated the opening of the Christian-Dior Museum in Granville.
+As well as donating a dress that belonged to her mother, Madeleine Dior, she became the museum's honorary president.

 Catherine Dior died on 17 June 2008 in Callian aged 90.
 She was buried near her brother Christian.

 Legacy

-In September 2019, Maria Grazia Chiuri, then the creative director at Christian Dior Italy, dedicated the Spring-Summer 2020 Ready-to-Wear runway collection to Catherine Dior, inspired by her passion for flowers.
+In September 2019, Maria Grazia Chiuri, then the creative director at Christian Dior, dedicated the Spring-Summer 2020 Ready-to-Wear runway collection to Catherine Dior, inspired by her passion for flowers.

 In popular culture

-Christine Wells' 2021 novel Sisters of the Resistance tells of two young women Yvette and Gabby, who become involved in Catherine Dior's resistance activities.
+Christine Wells' 2021 novel Sisters of the Resistance tells of two young women, Yvette and Gabby, who become involved in Catherine Dior's resistance activities.

+In The New Look, a television series debuting 14 February 2024 on Apple TV+, Maisie Williams plays Catherine Dior.